 -e jobview List only those jobs that match the criteria specified by jobview .
-Please see the "Usage Notes" on page 170 below for a discussion of job views. -i files Include jobs fixed by changelists that affect files integrated into the named files. -1 Output the full description of each job. -m max Include only the first max jobs, sorted alphanumerically.
-If used with the -r option, the last max jobs are included. -r Display jobs in reverse alphabetical order by job name. - R Rebuild the job table and re-index each job.
-Re-indexing the table is necessary either when upgrading from version 98.2 or earlier, or when upgrading from 99.1 to 2001.1 or higher and you wish to search your body of existing jobs for strings containing punctuation. g-opts See the "Global Options" on page 491 section.
+See "Usage Notes" on page 176 for a discussion of job views. -i files ...
+Include jobs fixed by changelists that affect files integrated into the named files. -1 Output the full description of each job. -m max Include only the first max jobs, sorted alphanumerically.
+If used with the -r option, the last max jobs are included. -r Display jobs in reverse alphabetical order by job name. -R Rebuild the job table and re-index each job.
+Re-indexing the table is necessary either when upgrading from version 98.2 or earlier, or when upgrading from 99.1 to 2001.1 or higher and you wish to search your body of existing jobs for strings containing punctuation. g-opts See "Global Options" on page 521 .

-Can File Arguments Use Can File Arguments Use Minimal Access Level
+Can File Arguments Use Revision Specifier?
+Can File Arguments Use Revision Range?
+Minimal Access Level Required Yes Yes list

-Revision Specifier?
-Revision Range?
-Required

-Yes Yes list